alexunder/alexunder.github.com/_posts/2014-05-31-android-ril-code-review-1.markdown

 {% endhighlight %}

-It includes three function pointers, their implementaions are at libril.so, and they will be used by vendor ril.
+It includes three function pointers, their implementations are at libril.so, and they will be used by the vendor ril.
 On the contrary, there is another similar structure defined in Ril.h:

 {% highlight c %}
 typedef struct {